-Counterfeit bills have long been a problem for businesses – but did you know they’ve even been used as an instrument of war?
+Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

-During World War II, Operation Bernhard was a secret Nazi plan to flood the British economy with counterfeit Bank of England notes, aiming to destabilize the economy.
+During World War II, Operation Bernhard was a secret Nazi plan to flood the British economy with counterfeit Bank of England notes, aiming to destabilise the economy.
 The counterfeit notes were so meticulously crafted that they were nearly indistinguishable from genuine ones, even by experts of the time.

 The good news is that today’s money counting machines can detect counterfeit bills.
+Let’s take a look at how…

 Money counting machines (also know as currency or money counters themselves) identify fake notes through the latest detection technology which includes the following:

-Ultraviolet (UV) detection
+Ultraviolet (UV) Detection

 Genuine banknotes often use magnetic inks in their printing.
 Counting machines are equipped with magnetic sensors to detect the presence and correct placement of this ink.

-Infrared (IR) detection
+Infrared (IR) Detection

 Genuine banknotes often reflect or absorb ultraviolet or infrared light in particular ways.
 Today, infrared sensors can detect specific patterns and inks and use these properties to verify those patterns.